jonathanbouchet/CV_2024_STREAMLIT_ALPHA/assets/jb_resume.md

 # Work Experience

-### Freelance, Aug 2024 - Nov 2024
+### OMNISCIENCE STRATEGIES CORPORATION, July 2023 - Present
 Director of Data Science
 - Market and Customer Research for a GenAI project
     -  Evaluation and experimentations of RAG system, Security and Compliance, Prompt Optimization, Voice Feature.

-### Freelance, March 2024 - May 2024
-Director of Data Science

 - roadmap design around transforming customer technology landscape to better support their strategic goals and operational efficiency.
+- Organized and participated in a workshop around advanced applications of AI in risks managements.

 ### Entefy, Jan 2023 - July 2023
 Senior Data scientist